Maximizing Your Investment ,The Basics ,Budget | Aug 26, 2025

 Securing 5 new distribution partnerships

-These specific goals will guide your strategy and help in measuring trade show ROI accurately.
+Specific goals like this will guide your strategy and help in measuring trade show ROI accurately.

 Key Performance Indicators (KPIs) for Measuring Trade Show ROI

-To effectively measure trade show ROI, focus on these KPIs:
+To effectively measure trade show ROI, start with these KPIs:

 Lead quantity and quality